spsforks/QB64-Wiki/POINT.md

 ```

-Using a [POINT](POINT) mouse routine to get the 32 bit color values of the image.
+Using a POINT mouse routine to get the 32 bit color values of an image.

 ```vb